Alex Reynolds, CEO

 In addition to his extensive experience of leading schools, Julian has been involved in the inspection, accreditation and governance of schools as well as the recruitment and coaching of senior leaders.

-Anisha is a qualified teacher of Spanish and trained with Teach First in Yorkshire.
+Anisha qualified as a Spanish teacher with Teach First in Yorkshire.
 She has a passion for languages, having studied Spanish, Portuguese and Economics at the University of Sheffield.
 She gained international experience through working and studying in Manaus, Brazil and with the British Council in Argentina.
 Here she developed a love of Latin music and culture.
 Returning to the UK, she furthered her studies with a Masters in Global Development at the University of Leeds.

 Create your free profile page, upload your CV and become an endorsed teacher to view our current opportunities and speak to one of our Recruitment Advisers!

 Chloe studied Physics with Astrophysics at the University of Bristol before training as a Secondary Science teacher with Teach First in Medway.
-She has worked as a Physics teacher, Head of Department and CAS Coordinator in international schools in Thailand and Singapore and is now based in Hong Kong and is studying for a Masters in Science Communication in her spare time.
+Previously, she worked as a Physics teacher, Head of Department and CAS Coordinator in international schools in Thailand and Singapore.
+She is now based in Hong Kong and is studying for a Masters in Science Communication in her spare time.

-Chloe enjoys travelling, cooking and diving.
-Over the past three years, she has made the most of her location and has traveled extensively in South East Asia.
+Chloe enjoys travelling, cooking, and diving.
+Over the past five years, she has made the most of her location and has traveled extensively in South East Asia.

 After having graduated from Rhodes University in South Africa with a degree in English Literature and Industrial Psychology, Katy spent the first part of her ‘proper’ career in the field of knowledge management where she worked for 11 years.
 From there she became involved in the world of English Language teaching which she has been doing ever since.